GMadorell/overfitting_is_a_crime/content/google_code_jam/2014/google_code_jam_2014_qualification.md

 This was the basic version of War.
 In this one, Ken will always choose it's lightest block if he can't win Naomi's weight and the block with an immediate heavier weight if he can win.

 On the second version of the game, called Deceitful War, Naomi knows all weights and can therefore trick Ken in order to win.
-He can't break the rules or she will be discovered though.
+She can't break the rules or she will be discovered though.
 For example, if she says that a block weights 0.5 and then Ken uses a block that weights 0.6 and loses, Naomi is discovered, which is something she needs to evade as well.

-Our goal is to calculate how many points will Naomi win in both versions of the game given the weights of the blocks of both players.
+Our goal is to calculate how many points will Naomi earn in both versions of the game given the weights of the blocks of both players.

 As always, I endorse my solution that has my solution explained in it: